mermaid-js/mermaid/packages/mermaid/src/docs/syntax/mindmap.md

 </script>
 ```

-Note that more complex integrations that use the **render** function directly need to use the **renderAsync** method instead in order to render mind maps.

 You can also refer the implementation in the live editor [here](https://github.com/mermaid-js/mermaid-live-editor/blob/develop/src/lib/util/mermaid.ts) to see how the async loading is done.